BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 SPECIAL RULES

 The Dark of Night: Due to the reduced visibility, models cannot be targeted by shooting, Magical Powers or special abilities over 12" away.
 However, as it is much harder to avoid a shot in the dark, all shooting attacks gain a bonus of +1 when rolling To Wound.
-Siege Engine models may still target enemy models more than 12" away â€” however in this situation they will only ever hit on the roll of a 6.
+Siege Engine models may still target enemy models more than 12" away — however in this situation they will only ever hit on the roll of a 6.

 ![](../media/rules_manual/image240.jpeg)

-[]{#bookmark326 .anchor}SCENARIO 7 â€” SEIZE THE PRIZE
+[]{#bookmark326 .anchor}SCENARIO 7 — SEIZE THE PRIZE

 *Within Middle-earth, an ancient and mysterious artefact has awoken.
 Its power has drawn two opposing armies to claim it, hoping to use its